On the Reliability of Cue Conflict and Beyond: Details on

 \subsection{Category Selection Guided by Visual Cue Distinctiveness}

-Previous benchmarks, such as the 16 superclasses from \citet{geirhos2018imagenet}, were primarily designed to assess model robustness to image degradation.
+Previous benchmarks, such as the 16 superclasses from Geirhos \etal~\cite{geirhos2018imagenet}, were primarily designed to assess model robustness to image degradation.
 Accordingly, many of the selected classes have large, rigid structures with well-defined silhouettes.
 These classes are highly recognizable even under strong distortions, making them well-suited for degradation studies.
 However, they offer little diagnostic value for texture bias analysis, as their surface patterns are often uninformative or homogeneous (\eg, metal surfaces for ``boat'' and ``car'').
 This leads the texture cues to become less recognizable.
-To address this, we curated a new set of 20 ImageNet superclasses (10 shape-dominant, 10 texture-dominant) based on human-perceptual criteria: \textbf{(1) Shape dominant categories.} Shape cue categories were selected for having highly discriminative structural forms with minimal reliance on surface patterns.
+To address this, we curated a new set of 20 ImageNet superclasses (10 shape-dominant, 10 texture-dominant) based on human-perceptual criteria:

+\textbf{(1) Shape dominant categories.} Shape cue categories were selected for having highly discriminative structural forms with minimal reliance on surface patterns.
 These include classes such as hourglass and ipod, where both local and global shape are the primary identifying features. \textbf{(2) Texture dominant categories.} Texture cue categories were chosen for featuring rich, class-specific surface textures, with less distinctive structural information.
 Examples include strawberry, cheetah, and dishrag, where the texture plays a central role in recognition.
 Our current set is intentionally limited to a balanced representation of shape- and texture-dominant categories to ensure both conceptual clarity and practical feasibility.
-While expanding the number of categories is a natural future direction, it will require careful validation to avoid introducing semantically ambiguous classes that could undermine the benchmark's purpose.
+When non-distinctive categories are included, the preference metric yields mixed and statistically insignificant results even under strongly shape-inducing training strategies (as shown in \cref{app_tbl:rebuttal2}), leading to less reliable bias estimates.
+Distinctiveness is therefore important for reliable bias evaluation.